microsoft/nni/docs/en_US/Compressor/Pruner.md

 ```
 Note: FPGM Pruner is used to prune convolutional layers within deep neural networks, therefore the `op_types` field supports only convolutional layers.

-Second, you should add code below to update epoch number at beginning of each epoch.
+you should add code below to update epoch number at beginning of each epoch.

 Tensorflow code
 ```python